Strangers' Meeting

-Strangers' Meeting is a 1957 crime drama film directed by Robert Day and starring Peter Arne and Delphi Lawrence.
+Strangers' Meeting is a 1957 British second feature ('B') crime drama film directed by Robert Day and starring Peter Arne and Delphi Lawrence.
+It was written by David Gordon.

-Premise
+Plot

 Trapeze artist Harry is wrongly convicted of murder after his partner falls to her death.
 He escapes from jail and hides out in a country pub, on a mission to uncover the identity of the real killer.